 E-Commerce competitive advantage #1 - Know your customers

 One of the easiest ways to start learning about e-Commerce AND about your potential competitors (other than checking out their online stores directly), is to join relevant Facebook groups and online forums like this one on Reddit.

 Most are targeted at e-Commerce newcomers.
-You can learn lots from the questions they ask, and the store websites they ask for feedback on.
+You can learn from the questions they ask, and the store websites they ask for feedback on.

 You see many people set up an online store in a popular category like fashion or homewares.
 But then, they post on these forums saying they’re getting no sales.
 And when you look, it’s clear they’ve just copied other sites in the category.
 Nothing stands out about them.
 Which is why there’s no sales.

 Or they’ve come up with an idea for a product or service.
 And set up a store to sell it.
 Again, they post saying no sales.
 And it’s obvious, they haven’t thought about their customer, and what they actually need.

 Research your customers

 Build a profile of your ideal customer segment.
 Where do they hang out online?
-Are there specific websites, forums, social media groups that pull in your target audience?
-If yes, then go check those online spaces out.
+Are there specific websites, forums and social media groups that pull in your target audience?
+Spend time in the same online spaces your customers do.

 Try to find out what these customers need and want.
-Figure out what they think, what they feel, how they talk, what they expect of you.
+Figure out what they think, what they feel, how they talk, and what they expect of you.
 The better you can do this, the closer you’ll be to finding your e-Commerce competitive advantage.

 And talking of you.

 E-Commerce competitive advantage #2 - Build your brand

 Standardised templates.
 Easy to use software.
 Click and drag site building.
 You no longer need a computer science degree to set up a website.

 And yet, while that easy access technology makes your life easier from a technical point of view, it makes your life harder from a competitive point of view.

 Your e-Commerce brand needs a clear positioning